This article is part of The Ascender, the Highrise platform for articles and resources.

 • Wellness support

 Once you've clarified what you want, consider your weaknesses and areas of improvement.
-A group coaching program that meets all your needs will provide the most value and, thus, the most appropriate option.
+A group coaching program that meets most or all your needs will provide the most value and, thus, be the most appropriate option.

 Once you identify your needs, research potential options to narrow down your pick further.
 First, look into a group coach's credentials and accreditations.